 While there is no tipping culture in Amsterdam like there is in the USA, for example, Amsterdam and the Netherlands are not places where it's offensive to tip and indeed there are some occasions where it's encouraged.
 What I will say, however, is that tipping isn't always expected and in some cases. not tipping would be considered the norm, especially if you experience bad service or a disappointing experience.

 FURTHER READING: Looking for some tips for getting the most out of your visit to Amsterdam?
 I've got your covered with tons of Amsterdam travel blog posts, from the Ultimate Amsterdam Weekend Bucketlist and the 100+ Best Free Things to do in Amsterdam to a list of The Best Hotels in Amsterdam for All Budgets.
-You can find tips for visiting Amsterdam on a Budget, tips for Finding Tulips in Amsterdam, an Amsterdam Neighbourhood Guide, and a Guide to Visiting Amsterdam with Kids.
+You can find tips for visiting Amsterdam on a Budget, a super comprehensive Amsterdam Vegan Guide, tips for Finding Tulips in Amsterdam, an Amsterdam Neighbourhood Guide, and a Guide to Visiting Amsterdam with Kids.

 Now, let me go into some specific detail about Amsterdam tipping etiquette...